Why Your HubSpot Data Is Lying to You (And How to Fix It Before Q3 Pipeline Review)

 Case Study: Successful Data Cleanup in Action

-When a SaaS company with 50,000 contacts discovered their conversion rates were being understated by 23%, they faced a critical decision: postpone their Series B fundraising or fix their data crisis.
-They chose the latter, executing a comprehensive cleanup that turned their HubSpot instance from liability to asset in just six weeks.
+Consider a SaaS company with around 50,000 contacts that discovered its conversion rates were being understated, threatening a funding round.
+It executed a comprehensive cleanup that turned its HubSpot instance from liability to asset.

 The Cleanup Strategy